Walking holidays – Festival of Winter Walks: Scotland 2016

 Where I like to walk

 The small town in which I live at the moment is very good for walking holidays… and in my opinion it is very safe and easy to do so, even with a small kid (and therefore a buggy.)
 The roads are well paved and don’t have too many pot holes, and the quiet nature around the town means it is safe enough to explore the back roads on foot.
-I often do this and you can read about some of those walks here.
+I often do this.

 Join me on a walk in Walkerburn